Dolores O'Riordan: 1989–2003: Formation of the Cranberries, early success and stardom

 In June 2003, O'Riordan met AC/DC singer Brian Johnson when the Cranberries were playing concerts with AC/DC and the Rolling Stones on the latest leg of their Licks World Tour, and they considered the idea of working together.
-In mid-July 2003, the two friends started collaborating on material for a project that should have been the rock opera version of Helen Of Troy, based on the Greek mythology—with "rousing anthems, tender ballads and minimal dialogue".
-Johnson said he's been working on it for about seven years and that the musical to which O'Riordan would lend her voice was expected to feature many artists.
+In mid-July 2003, the two friends started collaborating on material for a project that was intended to be the rock opera version of Helen Of Troy, complete with "rousing anthems, tender ballads and minimal dialogue".
+Johnson said he had been working on the project for about seven years and that the musical was expected to feature many artists.
 The $1.2 million production was initially to debut in March 2003 at the Van Wezel Performing Arts Hall in Florida.
-However, despite the pronouncement, the project was adjourned and Johnson expected it to be completed in late 2003 so that it could be played in London.
+However, despite the pronouncement, the project was put on hold.

-In 2003, the band decided to take a temporary time-out to experiment with solo projects.